Brief Description

-Located between Russia, China, and Iran, Central Asia has played a strategic role in global trade.
+Located between Russia, China, and Iran, Central Asia has played a strategic role in global trade in the past connecting Europe and Asia via the Silk Road.
 Once part of the Soviet Union, the region gained independence in 1991, allowing Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, and Turkmenistan to become sovereign states.
-Today, Central Asia is a dynamic and vast region rich in natural resources and potential.
-It is home to nearly 72 million people with diverse ethnicities, languages, and religions.
+Today, Central Asia is a dynamic and vast region rich in natural resources and economic potential.
+It is home to nearly 79 million people with diverse ethnicities, languages, and religions.
 With a rapidly growing private sector, the enormous potential of youth in the region, and recent leadership changes resulting in a shift in political will, Central Asia is well-positioned to improve its business environment and attract foreign investment.

 CIPE’s Objectives in the Region